Eventus

 Q. When I run Eventus using the GETDATA option on EVENTUS statement, the SIZEINDX option on the REQUEST statement, and the option BOTH on the RETURNS statement, I get two sets of index returns, labeled EQUAL and VALUE.
 Do I assume that these are the value-weighted and equal-weighted indices for the size-decile index?

-Answer: Eventus 8.0 can directly read any recent release of the CRSP U.S. Stock Database if installed on the same computer as Eventus or accessible on a local network drive.
-Eventus 8.0 is compatible with both the X-cut and Z-cut and automatically detects which one is being used.
+Answer: Eventus 9 can directly read any recent release of the CRSP U.S. Stock Database if installed, from the DVD provided by CRSP, on the same computer as Eventus or accessible on a local network drive.

 Q: CRSP was recently updated on our local network, but unless I use the dbfnstmt option of the Eventus statement, Eventus for Windows still uses the previous version of the CRSP data.

 Answer: Except when the dbfnstmt option is present, Eventus uses the Windows environment variables CRSP_DSTK and CRSP_MSTK to locate the CRSP daily and monthly databases respectively.
 The dbfnstmt option bypasses the environment variables.
 When a CRSP update is installed, the environment variables are updated automatically on the PC or server on which the update is performed.
-Individual PCs accessing CRSP on a network drive need to have their environment variables updated manually.
-The environment variables are simple text strings containing the folder locations of the daily and monthly databases.
-Here is how to get to a screen where you can enter the new folder locations.
-If you have a Windows Start menu folder named CRSPAccess, try CRSP Client Environment.
-Otherwise, open My Computer using the corresponding desktop or Start menu icon, click on View System Information, go to the Advanced tab, and click the Environment Variables button.
-These steps are for XP; Vista may be a little different.
+Individual PCs accessing CRSP on.htm">Site Search Support Sales Home Privacy Legal